Sumpa: History

 The Sumpa/Supi are associated with the Supiya of Kharosthi documents of about 300 CE from the Tarim Basin.
 They are described as being among the invaders of the Kingdom of Khotan ('the red-faced (Tibetans), Huns, Chinese, Supiya').
 To the Khotanese, who had been a settled people for about a thousand years, they appeared as savage and uncouth.
 They are also mentioned as having been in Niya and Cherchen.

-The Supi have also been closely associated with mysterious "Kingdoms of Women" during the Sui dynasty (581-617 CE).
-"A queen of the Suvarņagotra in the western 女國 Niu-kuo [Pinyin: Nüguo] of women was called in Chinese Su-p'i, which may indicate a woman of the Supīya."
+The Supi have also been closely associated with mysterious "Kingdoms of Women" during the Sui dynasty (581–617 CE).
+It is also known as Eastern Queendom 東女國.
+"A queen of the Suvarṇagotra in the western 女國 Niu-kuo [Pinyin: Nüguo] of women was called in Chinese Su-p'i, which may indicate a woman of the Supīya."

 The Tibetan Annals record that the Tibetans took the territory of Śo-čhigs of the Sumpa in 692 and in 702 the Emperor Tridu Songtsen and his Council made an inspection of Sumpa territory.
 According to documents from Dunhuang the Advisor, Mangporje, brought "the whole country of the Sumpa under tribute" under Songtsen Gampo probably c.
 627.

-Although the original annexation of the Sumpa by the Chinese appears to have been basically peaceful, and the Sumpa were gradually assimilated into the general Tibetan population, there were occasional tensions between the two groups.
+Although the original annexation of the Sumpa by the Tibetans appears to have been basically peaceful, and the Sumpa were gradually assimilated into the general Tibetan population, there were occasional tensions between the two groups.
 The Old Tibetan Chronicle says that Myang Mangporje advised Songtsen Gampo against attacking the Sumpa, who had been among his father Namri Songtsen’s feudatory states.
 "Instead he offered protection for their flocks, wherefore, in the words of the Chronicle, ‘all their households were naturally captured as subjects.’"